jpfulton/blog/content/blog/2023-07-20-azure-personal-network-vm-smbd/index.md

 On the disks tab, change the `OS disk type` to `Standard HHD`.
-Under the `Data disks` section, select **Attach an existing disk** and find the data disk create in a previous step.
+Under the `Data disks` section, select **Attach an existing disk** and find the data disk created in a previous step.
 Note that we will enable the `Encryption at host` feature for this virtual machine in a later step.

 ![Create a Virtual Machine Step Two](./vm/azure-create-vm-3.png)